jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-11-08-iot-bigdata-mongodb-deployment-kubernetes-part2.markdown

 kubectl get secret mongo-secret -o jsonpath="{.data['tls\.keycert']}" -n sec-datastores | base64 -d
 {% endhighlight %}

-Assuming that Secrets are stored in Base64 format in the Secret store which should not happen in a production environment!!.
+{% include remember.markdown content="We are assuming that Secrets are stored in Base64 format in the Secret store, which should not happen in a production environment!!".

 And now we need to extend our StatefulSet definition to provide the different TLS parameters:

 {% highlight yaml %}
 {% include mongo/k8s/examples/secured-mongo-tls.yaml %}
 {% endhighlight %}

+{% include remember.markdown content="The permissions of the keycert file have to be properly set by the init container." %}

+{% include remember.markdown content="It is very easy and convenient to point to the CA file as it is always available as part of the Service Account of our Pods." %}

+{% include remember.markdown content="`--tlsAllowConnectionsWithoutCertificates` allows clients to connect to the DB using just a user/pass." %}

 ### Connecting to the Cluster through TLS